 -

-The BBC wanted to capture the genuine behaviour of people while driving and understand the different listener audio need states of those in the car.
+The BBC wanted to capture the genuine behaviour of people’s listening behaviour while driving and understand the different audio need states of those in the car.

 -